Frequently Answered Questions

 Our recommendation for best results is always to use Tigerseal in conjunction with RAPTOR and use of all other sealants is subject to the customer’s own testing and experience.

-RAPTOR is a water tight coating once fully cured and can be used for many marine applications.
+RAPTOR is a water resistant coating once fully cured and can be used for many marine applications.
 Let RAPTOR cure completely for approximately 72 hours before immersing in water.

 RAPTOR will also hide a multitude of problems, like crazing, pitting and scratches.
-Sand the crazed gel coat with 100-120 grit sandpaper before applying RAPTOR over areas, including below the water line.
-RAPTOR will perform below the water line for exterior protection but not as a water sealant.
+Sand the crazed gel coat with 100-120 grit sandpaper before applying RAPTOR over areas.
 First, repair the damaged gel coat with FIBRAL (UP0717), FIBRAL LITE (UP0700), or SMC bonding filler (UPO777 or UPO779) to seal the surface.

 U-POL has not tested RAPTOR on rubber; however many flexible vehicle parts are actually plastics, like TPO, EDPM or PP.